 Keep a file with the results of any tests or procedures.
 Don't assume that test results are fine if you don't hear back from the healthcare provider.
 Call and ask for results.
 Also ask what the results mean for your child's care.

-If surgery is recommended, make certain you know what will happen.
+If surgery is advised, make certain you know what will happen.
 Find out how often the surgery is performed, what will be done, how long it will take, what will happen after surgery, and how your child will be expected to feel during recovery.
-Don't be intimidated to ask the surgeon how many of these types of surgeries he or she has done.
+Don't be intimidated to ask the surgeon how many of these types of surgeries they have done.

-In addition to the above, here are some important questions you may consider asking your child's healthcare provider:
+In addition to the above, here are some important questions to think about asking your child's healthcare provider:

 What type of cancer does my child have?

 What is it called and what does the name mean?